rpsjr/maintainer-tools/Migration-to-version-8.md

 $ git push myrepo 8.0-module
 </pre>

+# Cleanup

+After porting/migrating a module the following tasks must be performed:

+* Monitor your pull request for code reviews and improvements as well as to see if the module has passed quality tests
+* You will need 3 positive reviews to get your module merged.
+Ask the community if you want it to be reviewed faster
+* Remove the module from the `__unported__` folder

 # Initialization

 Before migrating the first module of a repository, the following tasks must be performed: